bacdillon/Copilot-Studio-Agents/README.md

 # Copilot-Studio
-Copilot Studio is a low-code development platform by Microsoft designed for creating AI-powered chatbots and virtual agents.
+Copilot Studio is a low-code development platform by Microsoft designed for creating AI-powered virtual agents.
 It allows users—ranging from business users to professional developers—to build and deploy conversational experiences quickly and effectively.

 Key Features:
 - Natural Language Processing (NLP): Understands and responds to user queries in natural language.